How we write and publish

 Wrong category name

-Must be exactly: Meta Ads, Attribution, Creative Strategy, Agency Ops, or CRO.
+Must be exactly one of: Meta Ads, Attribution, Creative Strategy, Agency Ops, CRO, or UAE Market.
 Case-sensitive.
+The platform rejects anything else.

 Forgetting to lock in keywords before drafting